smatting/gadoc/README.md

 Some of Gadoc's features are:
   - Gadoc works with `file://` urls.
 There is no need to start a local web server.
-  - Gadoc is suitable for browsing _local_ package docs, because it needs to load multiple MB of index data to your browser
+  - Gadoc is only suitable for browsing *local* package docs, because it needs to load multiple MB of index data to your browser

 ## Install
 Prerequisites: